 Not only is the studio making their mark on the community but also in the world of competitive Irish dancing.
 Erin Murphy performed at the New England Regional Championships of Irish dancing and took 3rd place.
 She has now qualified for the National Championships in Disney World and World Championships in Glasglow, Scotland.
 The family is excited to share this opportunity of dancing competitively to their many dancers in the near future.

 Whether dancers choose to compete or continue to dance recreationally the Murphy Academy teachers will always inspire them to be the best dancer they can be!
-Be a part of our story as we continue to write our first chapter.
-Classes are currently offered in North Grafton and Holden, MA.
+Be a part of our story as we continue to share our love for Irish dancing.
+Classes are currently offered in Grafton and West Boylston, MA.